 Our next Open Morning is on Wednesday 27th February 2019.
 Please contact Catherine Staples on firstname.lastname@example.org or call 01483 542051 for more details.

 A blend of tradition and innovation ensures a perfect atmosphere for our boys and girls.
-Our daily timetable and boarding environment provide the time for pupils to pursue their studies, sport and much more.
+Our daily timetable and boarding environment provide the time for pupils to pursue their studies, sport, creative arts and much more.
 Our academic programme is designed to be stimulating and challenging with pupils responding to the encouragement and care of our staff, establishing a love of learning.
 We put the experience of each and every child at the heart of everything we do.

 You can read the full report and our key facts summary on our Inspections Reports page.

 It was wonderful to see so many CPS pupils take part in a charity initiative in the run up to Christmas, to provide a ‘shoebox’ of Christmas treats for disadvantaged children in orphanages in Romania.
 Many thanks to our charity prefects, who helped carry the colourful array of Christmas shoeboxes from the Reception to the […]